 - Routing and Scheduling

 One of the critical stages in developing an effective sample transport system is the design of the routes and scheduling.
 The primary objective is to achieve a target saturation level in the most economical way and routing efficiency is also critical for the samples turn-around time.
-RFH uses Cluster routing, Relay system and ‘Hub and spoke’ method for routing of samples to the laboratory.
+Riders uses Cluster routing, Relay system and ‘Hub and spoke’ method for routing of samples to the laboratory.

 - Management of the specimen transport system